futtta/ao_critcss_aas/readme.txt

 = Why isn't the critical CSS visible immediately? =

+Critical CSS generation is based on a job-queue.
+For jobs to be added to the queue, your site should have requests and those requests should not be served by a page cache (because in that case WordPress and Autoptimize are not triggered).
+If you want to speed things up, you can temporarily disable your page cache and click around on your website yourself.

-First and foremost you (should) have a page cache, so requests don't end up in WordPress, Autopitmize and the power-up until a page is not in cache.
-At that point the power-up will add the page to a queue for critical CSS extraction and return the page with default critical CSS (if available).
-After the job has been executed by criticalcss.com the critical CSS is turned into a rule and it will be used for the next matching request (again for a page not in page cache).
+Once a job is in the queue it can be executed and sent to criticalcss.com and at one of the next queue runs the critical CSS is retrieved and turned into a rule and it will be used for the next matching request (again for a page not in page cache).

 == Changelog ==

+= 1.0.1 =

+* Extra info on the API key entry page

 = 1.0.0 =